davidmigloz/langchain_dart/docs/modules/data_connection/document_transformers/document_transformers.md

 ## Get started with text splitters

 The most basic text splitter is the `CharacterTextSplitter`.
-This splits based on characters (by default "\n\n") and measure chunk length by number of characters.
+This splits based on characters (by default `\n\n`) and measure chunk length by number of characters.

+The default recommended text splitter is the `RecursiveCharacterTextSplitter`.
+This text splitter takes a list of characters.
+It tries to create chunks based on splitting on the first character, but if any chunks are too large it then moves onto the next character, and so forth.
+By default the characters it tries to split on are `["\n\n", "\n", " ", ""]`.

 In addition to controlling which characters you can split on, you can also control a few other things: